PostgreSQL Performance and Querying

 A tree data structure that maintains sorted data and allows searches, sequential access, insertions, and deletions in logarithmic time.

-What B-tree Index Means in PostgreSQL
+What B-tree Index Means

 A tree data structure that maintains sorted data and allows searches, sequential access, insertions, and deletions in logarithmic time.